MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsBroadcastMeetingPolicy.md

 Broadcast meeting configuration and broadcast meeting policy govern broadcast-specific functionality.
 In addition, the settings of the conferencing policy assigned to the user producing the broadcast also general conferencing settings that are also relevant for broadcast meetings.

 This document describes how to specify which broadcast meeting policy is assigned to a user.
-Be sure to also review:[Grant-CsConferencingPolicy](Grant-CsConferencingPolicy.md) to set conferencing policy.
+Be sure to also review the following docs to manage conferencing policy:[Grant-CsConferencingPolicy](Grant-CsConferencingPolicy.md), [New-CsConferencingPolicy](New-CsConferencingPolicy.md), and [Set-CsConferencingPolicy](Set-CsConferencingPolicy.md).

 **NOTES**
 - Broadcast meeting policies are predefined in Skype for Business.
 The defined settings for each policy can be displayed by using the Get-CsBroadcastMeetingPolicy cmdlet with no parameters.